meunomeecris/catto/README.md

-# Catto - The purr-crastination app
+#Catto - Purr-crastination Time

-Welcome to Catto, The purr-crastination app - a playful social, simple yet fun: users browse through adorable cat photos, add witty captions, and vote on their favorites in a friendly competition to find the funniest or most creative caption.
+Welcome to Catto, the playful social app designed for those moments of purr-crastination!
+Browse through an endless stream of adorable cat photos, add witty captions, and vote for your favorites.
+It's a fun and simple competition to discover the most creative or funniest caption, all while indulging in your love for cats.

-# Prototype
+#Prototype

-<a href="https://www.figma.com/proto/vrgbscCKY5LCitapECCcPe/Catto?node-id=101-1772&node-type=frame&t=aCkf2EBBqGGAHu59-1&scaling=scale-down&content-scaling=fixed&page-id=67%3A1024&starting-point-node-id=101%3A2098">Figma Prototype</a>
+Explore the Figma prototype to see how Catto works in action: <a href="https://www.figma.com/proto/vrgbscCKY5LCitapECCcPe/Catto?node-id=101-1772&node-type=frame&t=aCkf2EBBqGGAHu59-1&scaling=scale-down&content-scaling=fixed&page-id=67%3A1024&starting-point-node-id=101%3A2098">Figma Prototype</a>

+#Tech Stack

+Catto is built using Swift and the SwiftUI framework to ensure a smooth and native iOS experience.
+<strong>Architecture:</strong> The app follows the MVVM (Model-View-ViewModel) architecture pattern, ensuring a clear separation between the UI and business logic, making it scalable and easy to maintain.
+<strong>Design System:</strong> I created a custom style guide called Miau, which helps in reusing components like fonts, colors, and UI elements consistently across the app.
+<strong>API:</strong> The app fetches cat images from <a href="https://thecatapi.com"> The Cat API </a>, delivering fresh content for endless captioning fun.

+#App Flow

+Check out the overall flow of the app on Figma: <a href="https://www.figma.com/board/VkA9bMNOvyaWBL1G9CDR3d/Catto--Flow?node-id=0-1&t=PXexfOwLqN3cE470-1">App Flow</a>

+#Contact
+ <a href="https://meunomeecris.com> meunomeecris.com </a>